openstack/cloudkitty/README.rst

 You can reach us thought IRC (#cloudkitty @freenode.net), or on the official OpenStack mailing list openstack-dev@lists.openstack.org.

-A launchpad_ is available if you need to report bugs.
+A storyboard_ is available if you need to report bugs.

 Additional components